MrBloups/configfiles/README.md

     xcalib -clear ; xcalib ICCPROFILE

-Manage your connexion wifi with nmcli
+Manage your wifi connexion with nmcli
 -------------------------------------

-First, make sure you are NetworkManager for Wifi
+Make sure you are NetworkManager for Wifi

-    yum install NetworkManager-wifi
+    dnf install NetworkManager-wifi network-manager-applet gnome-keyring

+In dot bash_profile add

+    if [ -n "$DESKTOP_SESSION" ]; then
+        eval `gnome-keyring-daemon --start --components=secret`
+        export SSH_AUTH_SOCK
+    fi

+Restart your session.
+Run nm-applet.

 Next, create and configure your connexion